alingse/ai-cli-log/README.md

 ## Usage

 Wrap any command with `ai-cli-log` to start a logging session.
-The session will be saved to a Markdown file in the `.ai-cli-logs` directory.
+The session will be saved to a plain text file in the `.ai-cli-logs` directory.

 For example, to log a session with Google's Gemini CLI (`gemini`):